Everything Matters

 Some Things Matter More

-1/25/20261 min read
+1/25/20262 min read

 Everything Matters.
 Some Things Matter More

-Everything matters, but some things matter more.
+Yes, everything matters but some things matter more.

 But you will notice that things like iPhones and TVs don't even make the list.
 Most of our electricity use falls into the "Other" category.

-This means that Everything Matters - we need to pay attention to small things as well as big things, but our focus should first be on the big things.
+This means that Everything Matters - we need to pay attention to small things as well as big things, but our first focus should be on the big things.